-Platform token collection begins after adoption of the agenda (order of business item #3) and ends one hour before the Platform Committee report (order of business item #7).
+Per Convention Rule 5, platform token collection ends one hour before the Platform Committee report (order of business item #9).

 Also note that each delegate has five platform tokens and that the threshold to recall a platform plank for an up/down vote is 20%.
 Thus it follows that 4% of delegates casting all 5 of their tokens on a single plank could bring that plank up for a deletion vote.